A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The system

-Hence, solutions are uniformly bounded.
-Very similarly, bounds on $q,\tilde s$ can be derived for $N=2$ as well.
+Hence, the solutions are uniformly bounded.
+Analogous bounds for $q,\tilde s$ can be derived in the case $N=2$ as well.
 This completes the proof to the first and second assertions.

-Note that trajectory equation is invariant under the transformation $q\to -q$.
-Putting this together with the fact that linearized system around the only critical point, $(0,c/N)$, has imaginary eigenvalues, we obtain that the solution trajectories starting at any $\tilde s_0>0$ are closed curves around the critical point.
+Observe that the trajectory equations are invariant under the transformation $q\to -q$.
+Combined with the fact that linearized system around the unique critical point, $(0,c/N)$ has purely imaginary eigenvalues, we conclude that every trajectory starting at any $\tilde s_0>0$ forms a closed curve encircling the critical point.
 Hence, the solutions are periodic.
-The direction of motion of trajectory as time progresses is clear from \eqref{tildesode} since $\tilde s'<0$ for $q>0$ and $\tilde s'>0$ for $q<0$.